Who Is A Lone Worker

 • Trained in using any technical solutions

-• Able to recognise when they should get advice
+• Able to recognize when they should get advice

 • When supervisors should visit and observe lone workers